 Her "compassion, wisdom and service" earned her the 2011 Survivor Award from the New York Chapter of Susan G. Komen for the Cure, which recognized her as "an inspirational role model" in the fight to end the disease that impacts one in eight women in the United States, as well as their families, friends, neighbors and colleagues.

-Battle was born and raised on the Jersey shore.
-She graduated from the University of Maryland’s School of Journalism in College Park.
+Born and raised on the Jersey Shore, Battle graduated from the University of Maryland’s School of Journalism in College Park.
 She is married and has three children.